mamba-org/mamba/docs/source/usage/specs.rst

 Describing Conda Objects
 ========================

-The ``libmambapy.specs`` submodule contains object to *describe* abstraction in the Conda ecosystem.
+The :any:`libmambapy.specs <mamba::specs>` submodule contains object to *describe* abstraction in the Conda ecosystem.
 They are purely functional and do not have any observable impact on the user system.
 For instance :cpp:type:`libmambapy.specs.Channel <mamba::specs::Channel>` is used to describe a channel but does not download any file.